AdobeDocs/id-service.en/help/introduction/match-rates.md

 # Understanding ID synchronization and match rates{#understanding-id-synchronization-and-match-rates}

-An overview of ID synchronization processes and match rates in the Experience Platform Identity Service, including Adobe Media Optimizer and the ID service.
+An overview of ID synchronization processes and match rates in the Experience Cloud Identity Service, including Adobe Media Optimizer and the ID service.

 ## ID synchronization and match rates {#section-f652aae7234945e89d26dd833c5215fb}